JMNolan/memesicle-2.0/README.md

 # memesicle-2.0

-160-mark-white.png
 App Specification: MemeMe 2.0, The Final Product

 iOS Developer Nanodegree

-[Note that this is an informal app description.
-It will give you an idea how the app should work, but when you submit your app it will be rated based on the Rubric.]

 MemeMe is a meme-generating app that enables a user to attach a caption to a picture from their phone.
 After adding text to an image chosen from the Photo Album or Camera, the user can share it with friends.
 MemeMe also temporarily stores sent memes which users can browse in a table or a grid.